DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 Text search configuration.

 This is used when filtering a list of instances of this entity (e.g. list of conditions) by text.
 If unset, filtering by text is unsupported.

+## SZGroupItems
+Group-Items entity group configuration.

+Define a version of this file for each entity group of this type.
+This entity group type defines a one-to-many relationship between two entities.
+For each group entity instance, there are one or more items entity instances.

+### SZGroupItems.foreignKeyAttributeItemsEntity
+**optional** String

+Attribute of the items entity that is a foreign key to the id attribute of the group entity.

+If this property is set, then the [id pairs SQL](#szgroupitemsidpairssqlfile) must be unset.

+### SZGroupItems.groupEntity
+**required** String

+Name of the group entity.

+### SZGroupItems.groupEntityIdFieldName
+**optional** String

+Name of the field or column name that maps to the group entity id.

+Required if the [id pairs SQL](#szgroupitemsidpairssqlfile) is defined.

+*Example value:* `group_id`

+### SZGroupItems.idPairsSqlFile
+**optional** String

+Name of the group entity - items entity id pairs SQL file.

+If this property is set, then the [id pairs SQL](#szgroupitemsidpairssqlfile) must be unset.
+File must be in the same directory as the entity group file.
+Name includes file extension.

+There can be other columns selected in the SQL file (e.g. `SELECT * FROM relationships`), but the group and items entity ids are required.
+If this property is set, then the [foreign key atttribute](#szgroupitemsforeignkeyattributeitemsentity) must be unset.

+*Example value:* `idPairs.sql`

+### SZGroupItems.itemsEntity
+**required** String

+Name of the items entity.

+### SZGroupItems.itemsEntityIdFieldName
+**optional** String

+Name of the field or column name that maps to the items entity id.

+Required if the [id pairs SQL](#szgroupitemsidpairssqlfile) is defined.

+*Example value:* `items_id`

+### SZGroupItems.name
+**required** String

+Name of the entity group.

+This is the unique identifier for the entity group.
+In a single underlay, the entity group names of any group type cannot overlap.
+Name may not include spaces or special characters, only letters and numbers.
+The first character must be a letter.